Khadijat98/morse-code-translator/README.md

 2. Tech tests - we were given a very limited time to complete this project.

 ### Test Description
-Three main test conditions were created, denoted by the describe blocks - one for testing whether the function written converted single english letters into morse code, another for testing whether the function written converted english words into morse code, and a third for testing whether english sentences were converted into morse code.
-Example checks were given for each condition - a few random letters for the first test condition, couple of words for the second, and a couple of sentences for the third.
+Five main test conditions were created, denoted by the describe blocks.
+The first was for testing whether the function written converted single english letters into morse code, the second for whether english words were converted into morse code, the third for whether english sentences were converted into morse code, the fourth for testing whether punctuation was converted into morse code, and the final condition for testing whether invalid inputs were converted into a string called "invalid input".
+Example checks were given for each condition - a few random letters for the first test condition, a couple of words for the second, a couple of sentences for the third, a couple of punctuation symbols for the fourth and an example of an invalid input for the last.

 ### Tested Function
 The function that was tested first split the english word or sentence entered by the user into an array of letters.
-These were then converted into morse code, creating a new array of individual morse letters.
-A space was denoted as a slash.
+These were then converted into morse code, creating a new array of individual morse letters, including a space and punctuation symbols.
 These were then joined together to create the morse word or sentence.
 This function passed all test conditions.

 ### DOM Description
 This converted the english input that was given into a morse output and displayed it on the page for the user after the submit button was pressed.
 It cleared both input boxes after the user clicked reset.